Wondering whether rib eye or sirloin is better?

 Let’s cut through some of the confusion and explore the two most commonly known cuts of beef; rib eye and sirloin.

 The secret is in arming yourself with a little bit of knowledge and understanding of each cut.
-A good piece of steak can create a restaurant-quality meal with very little effort.

 So let’s get up to speed, so you can walk into your butchers with confidence.